-If the company is legit and isn’t trying to scam you, they won’t keep that money if they can get you a deal for your equipment.
+If the heavy equipment financing company is legit and isn’t trying to scam you, they won’t keep that money if they can get you a deal for your equipment.
 If this happens to you.
 Threaten the construction equipment leasing company with contacting rippoffreport.com , writing a bad review on the better business bureau, writing a bad review on google reviews, contact their states department of business overview to file a claim.
-If you wired them the money than it can be considered wire fraud and you can contact their states attorney general to file a claim.
+If you wired them the money for a business loan than it can be considered wire fraud and you can contact their states attorney general to file a claim.
 Either way I would file a claim with them.
 If all the above doesn't help, Consider hiring a lawyer to contact the construction equipment leasing companies owner/president to put pressure on them to return the money.

 5.)
 Evergreen Clauses

-One of the sleaziest things to do in financing is an “evergreen clause,” where the financing company has the “right” to extend or renew your contract for another 6-12 months if you don’t notify THEM about the contract nearing its expiration.
+One of the sleaziest things to do in equipment financing is an “evergreen clause,” where the business financing company has the “right” to extend or renew your contract for another 6-12 months if you don’t notify THEM about the contract nearing its expiration.

 In other words, you’ll pay far more than you originally agreed to.

 Unfortunately, these kind of evergreen clauses are legal in almost every single state in the U.S.

 If you sign up for an equipment lease that has an FMV buyout, make sure to find out if the equipment finance contract has an evergreen clause in it.
 If it does be sure to send in a certified letter and email to the equipment leasing company ASAP to notify them what your intentions are for the end of the equipment lease.